Weathering Winter Illnesses: What You Need to Know About RSV

 • Let them sleep — but be sure to keep track of how much they are sleeping.

-• Use a bulb syringe for stuffy nose and mucus (good for infants who can’t clear their own nose).
+• Use a bulb syringe for stuffy nose and mucus (good for infants who Can’t clear their own nose).

 • Talk to your child’s pediatrician about how to manage fussiness or irritability.